 When the storm has passed, be sure the system is safe before turning on your HVAC system.
 To get started, verify there are no indications of damage and remove any debris from around the equipment.
 Try to check and make sure there is no apparent harm to any of the refrigerant or electrical lines running from your air conditioner.
 Call 260-557-1275 for an equipment inspection if seems like there is any damage or flooding to the system.
 Once you’ve had the system inspected by an expert to ensure safe function, turn the HVAC system back on immediately to help dry the home and prevent mold from getting into the equipment or ductwork.

-If your system has had any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Rolf Griffin Service Experts Heating & Air Conditioning and learn about our Ultimate Protection Plan to help keep your heating and air conditioning system in working order through all the seasons.
+If your system has had any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Rolf Griffin Service Experts Heating & Air Conditioning and learn about our membership options to help keep your heating and air conditioning system in working order through all the seasons.